 You Are Only Guilty If You Are Convicted

 When it comes to refusals within an OWI arrest, a majority of counties will accompany the refusal with the pending OWI and allow a disposition involving the dismissal of the refusal without requiring a refusal hearing (if unnecessary) or a finding that the refusal was unreasonable.
 However, Waukesha and Washington Counties do this differently.
-In Waukesha County, many prosecutors will require a plea to the OWI and the refusal as part of a disposition.
+In Waukesha County, many prosecutors will require a plea to the OWI and the refusal as part of a disposition (learn more about Wisconsin plea dates).
 This can mean a longer period of driver’s license revocations, as well as significant periods that block out any sort of eligibility for an occupational license while your license is revoked.
 In Washington County, the courts will require that the refusal hearing take place very early on in the case.
 In some cases, the only way to avoid the refusal hearing or any refusal conviction aside from the OWI is to plead to the OWI prior to the refusal hearing and craft an offer that will dismiss that refusal.

 Differences in Prosecution by County